KxSystems/docs/docs/wp/gui/index.md

 process.

 To open a connection between C# and the kdb+ process, an object of class `c` needs to be called and instantiated.
-This is a Kx-provided class that will act as an interface between kdb+ and C#.
+This is a KX-provided class that will act as an interface between kdb+ and C#.
 This will be used in a method called `OpenConnection`.
 In the below example, a server and process will be hard-coded to private variables though these